-C ongratulations on your wise decision to make an AquaCal heat pump part of your home.
-Since 1981, AquaCal has maintained the worldwide lead in the manufacture of swimming pool & spa heat pumps.
-Your new heat pump is not only a great investment, but also the most cost effective method available for heating pools and spas.
+ongratulations on your wise decision to make an AquaCal heat pump part of your home.
+Since 1981, AquaCal has has been recognized as the worldwide leader in the manufacture of swimming pool & spa heat pumps.
+Your new heat pump is not only a great investment, but also the most cost efficient method available for heating pools and spas.
 For example, your heat pump is up to 400% more efficient than gas, and, when compared to electric resistance heat, your heat pump is nearly 600% more effective.
 You can rest assured your new heat pump is of the highest quality and efficiency, and is designed and built to provide years of trouble-free operation.

-Moreover, should you ever require help in using or maintaining your heat pump, you will find AquaCal's customer and technical "You can rest assured knowing your new heat pump is of the highest quality and efficiency, and is designed and built to provide years of trouble-free operation."
+Moreover, should you ever require help in using or maintaining your heat pump, you will find AquaCal's customer and technical support staff to be the largest, most qualified, and-of utmost importance-the most easily accessed customer service team in the pool & spa heat pump industry.

+"You can rest assured knowing your new heat pump is of the highest quality and efficiency, and is designed and built to provide years of trouble-free operation."